Yutong-Ye/Wish-to-Visit/journals/ronnie.md

 This week it took a bit to understand the relationship between fastapi, beekeeper, and migrations.
 After some time and some other tutorials, it clicked and everything started to make more sense.
 I was able to use all three to create a table and use a fastapi to get data from the database.

+## March 4, 2024 - March 8, 2024

+This week, I worked on:

+Created the backend and frontend for the login and signup.
+Created front end authorization.
+It took a bit to get used to how the frontend and backend interact with tokens.
+Was able to get the backend authorizations to work but during the creation of the frontend there was a few errors that popped up.

+Found out the error was due to jwtdown and were told to ignore it due to it not affecting the functionality of our application.